Check out our Healing Center

 KINSHIP HEALS OFFERS THE FOLLOWING FREE SERVICES:

-• Advocacy: Help and information for legal, health, education, and cultural needs
+• Advocacy: Help and information for legal, health, education, and cultural needs, including for protection orders

 • Crisis intervention: Response to abuse that is from the past, happening now, or ongoing